Wednesday Links

 over in my front seat and heavily slurring his words.
 I thought he might

+have alcohol poisoning."
 One anonymous driver reported "Truthfully, I dealt with more inappropriate behavior when I was a bartender."
 Lyft in particular allows drivers to drop passengers before their destination if the driver feels endangered (something Uber doesn't), so they're a little better.
 But it's interesting to read these anecdotes, which include drivers giving relationship advice, picking up weird passengers, and more.

 - Remember Laurie Penny?
 I guess she's still out flogging her rage-tome, Unspeakable Things, which, according to those not part of her hallelujah chorus, draws from her Guardian (UK) and other online columns so much it's indistinguishable from them.
 Well, good news, fellas: feminism needs to find room for men!